What is a marine ecosystem?

 A food chain shows the flow of energy in what living things eat.
 A food chain always starts with a producer and then shows the consumer.
-The consumer is usually a herbivore species that eats the producer.
-The carnivore species then eats that herbivore species, and so on until you reach the top predator.
+The consumer is usually a herbivore that eats the producer.
+The carnivore then eats that herbivore, and so on until you reach the top predator.
 No other species will eat a top predator.

 Example of a marine food chain in the subtidal zone:

 What is a food web?